yue-wang-biomath/MetaTX.1.0/README.md

 MetaTX is for visualizing the distribution of RNA-related genomic features at the mRNA-level.
 The density distribution is an EM solution that corrects isoform ambiguity among mRNAs.

 - The issue related to installation has been solved.
 (2023-03-21)
-- How to visualize multiple groupd of features has been updated as an example in section 5.
+- How to visualize multiple groups of features has been updated as an example in section 5.
 (2024-01-18)

 ## 1. Install